tcd/react4emails/docs/spec/VML.md

 Within VML the content is composed of paths described using connected lines and curves.
 The markup gives semantic and presentation information for the paths.

-VML is written using the syntax of XML just as HTML is written using the syntax of SGML (the Standard Generalized Markup Language, [<a href="#ISO_8879">ISO 8879</a>]) - XML is a restricted form of SGML.
+VML is written using the syntax of XML just as HTML is written using the syntax of SGML (the Standard Generalized Markup Language, [ISO 8879](#ISO_8879)) - XML is a restricted form of SGML.
-VML uses <a href="http://www.w3.org/TR/PR-CSS2/">Cascading Style Sheets, Level 2</a> in the same way as HTML to determine the layout of the vector graphics which it contains.
+VML uses [Cascading Style Sheets, Level 2](http://www.w3.org/TR/PR-CSS2/) in the same way as HTML to determine the layout of the vector graphics which it contains.
 The workflow involved in rendering VML can be compared to that involved in rendering HTML as show in the following figure.

 <!--